rowanlees/steam-voice-commands/README.md

 ## Roadmap

 - [ ] Add more functions to respond to, such as opening big picture mode
-- [ ] Grant user the ability to change keybindings for stopping and starting voice recogntion
-- [ ] Add setting to choose whether program automatically begins speech recognition on launch

 See the [open issues](https://github.com/reden96/steam-voice-commands-net-framework/issues) for a full list of proposed features (and known issues).